localnerve/html-snapshots/README.md

       `"object"` If the value is an object, it must be a key/value pair object where the key must match the url (or path in the case of robots.txt style) found by the input generator.

       `"function"` If the value is a function, it is called for every page and passed a single argument that is the url (or path in the case of robots.txt style) found in the input.
+The value returned for a given page must be a string that can be used on the filesystem for a path.

   Notes: For pretty urls, this option may not be wanted/needed.
 The output file name is always "index.html".